 My Unitarian Universalist church has several lay-led services each year.
 I was asked to speak during a recent Sunday service on Resolutions.
 My speech, with some minor editing, is produced below.
 I set a goal for myself last year.
 Well two goals actually, but I’ll start with this one.
-Of course, I didn’t set them for January 1st, because as an Elder Millennial I considered it edgy to reject the #NewYearNewMe resolution setting culture.
-This goal came up more organically shortly after my birthday.
-After finding a new spiritual community online and having a helpful conversation with our minister, I decided that I was going to really live the 4th UU principle.
-That’s the one about “a free and responsible[…]
+Of course, I didn’t set them… Continue reading Setting a Goal

 I started this blog years ago with the intent of chronicling my spiritual journey.
 With a flourish, I typed up a self-important post regaling my readers (of whom there were none) the glorious history of my religious beliefs: from Catholic, to agnostic, to “Neopagan agnostic.”
 Towards the end I state the the following: